gcallah/work/proposal/prop.md

 # By the Sweat of Your Brow

-An Intellectual History of Work from the Greeks to Sen and Nussbaum
+Some Concepts of Work in the History of Western Thought

 __________

-This book offers a concise overview of the intellectual history of work in the Western context.
+This book offers an overview of the intellectual history of work in the Western context.
 While Western philosophy has for a long time been interested in the liberative aspects of politics, including justice, liberty or equality. and its canon includes major works on the culture of play, work seems to have been